 Working with kids gives me kind of an advantage on hearing their conversations.
 The other day I was in my classroom and a young man in my class kept telling me the young girls were having an inappropriate conversation.
 He said this 3 times so I go over and tell the young girls that if they are having any conversations that they shouldn’t be having that they would change the subject.
 That’s when they told me what they were talking about.
 They were talking about periods and hygiene.
 The young man wanted them to stop talking about because he considered it a disgusting conversation.
 I of course disagreed.

 I disagree that this conversation is inappropriate because these young ladies have every right to have a conversation about something that happens with their bodies yet.
-In fact they are preparing the ones who haven’t started theirs yet as well.
+In fact, they are preparing the ones who haven’t started theirs yet as well.
 It donned on me that as much as we teach our young ladies about their periods young men should know about it too.
 Most times the first time boys hear anything about a period is when they enter health class.
-I mean some boys get glimpses because they have sisters, mothers, and other female family members.
-However they don’t get a sit down talk like girls do.
+I mean, some boys might get glimpses of their sisters, mothers, and other female family members buying menstrual products like pads, panty liners, and tampons.
+However, they don’t get a sit-down talk like girls do.
 They know all the mechanics and what is used for it but there is so much more to it.
 Boys can benefit from knowing some of the things that we as women go through.
-Like every time we are upset it doesn’t mean we are on our period.
-Yes sometimes it does cause us to stay in the bathroom longer.
+Like every time we are upset, it doesn’t mean we are on our period.
+Yes, sometimes it does cause us to stay in the bathroom longer.
 But here’s why I think they need this talk.

 - It’s a normal part of life: I think we should talk about periods with boys because it’s a normal part of life that happens to the women in their lives so they need to understand that.